-Residential building component and building lifetimes are based on three data sources: NAHB (2007) for building components excluding lighting, Energy Star (2011) for light bulbs, and U.S. Census (2011) for building lifetime.
+Residential building component and building lifetimes are based on three data sources: NAHB (2007) for building components (excluding lighting), product label lifetime for light bulbs, and U.S. Census Bureau (2011) for building lifetime.
 A residential building's service lifetime is assumed constant across climate zones at 65 years because, when well maintained, a building can remain in use for up to or beyond 65 years.
-This assumption is supported by the data in Table C-010AH of the 2011 AHS, which shows that about half of all owner-occupied housing units are 40 years of age or older and 6 % are 96 years of age or older (U.S. Census 2011).
-Additionally, NAHB (2007)
+This assumption is supported by the data in Table C-010AH of the 2011 AHS, which shows that about half of all owner-occupied housing units are 40 years of age or older and 6 % are 96 years of age or older (U.S. Census Bureau 2011).
+Additionally, NAHB (2007) estimates the lifetime of numerous house components (e.g. foundations, chimneys) to be greater than 65 years, which implies that the house structure lasts over 65 years.
+Insulation and air barriers are assumed to have a lifespan greater than 40 years and have no maintenance or repair requirements.
+Windows have an assumed lifespan of 20 years with costs that vary depending on the required window specifications.
+Windows are assumed to have a sesumed to have a sesumed to have a sesumed to have a maintenance costs or repair costs.
+The heating and air conditioning units have assumed lifespans of 15 years while the hot water heater is assumed to have a lifespan of 10 years.
+Incandescent and fluorescent light bulbs are assumed to have lifespans of 2 years and 10 years, respectively, based on product label lifetimes.

-28 Since the U.S. Energy Information Administration forecasts end at year 30, the escalation rates for years 31 through 40 are assumed to be the same as for year 30.
+29 Since the U.S. Energy Information Administration forecasts end at year 30, the escalation rates for years 31 through 40 are assumed to be the same as for year 30.